 Consider Portobello Road and Brick Lane markets.
 They are not 30 minutes from each other by Tube and yet they could not be more different.
 Portobello—with its colorful houses, classy shops and cherry tree-lined streets the likes of which George Orwell has lived on—is in stark contrast to the dark, industrial demeanor full of hipster shops and Indian restaurants of Brick Lane.
 Yet the two form part of London's identity without which it would not be the city it is today.

-With so many different faces to a town, from bookish Bloomsbury to bohemian Brixton, every person can have a different experience in this dynamic city.
+With so many different faces to a town, from bookish Bloomsbury to bohemian Brixton, every person can have a different vibe in this dynamic city.
 And with all the must-see attractions, it can be easy to hop from one tourist trap to the next.
-While we do recommend you see Big Ben and pop by Buckingham Palace for a chance to get a glimpse of the Queen (or the Duchess of Sussex, Meghan Markle) leave a day to do London as the Londoners do by meandering and discovering some local favorites in a lightly trodden direction.
+While we do recommend you see Big Ben, London Bridge, London Eye, St. Paul's Cathedral and pop by Buckingham Palace for a chance to get a glimpse of the Queen (or the Duchess of Sussex, Meghan Markle) leave a day to do London as the Londoners do by meandering and discovering some local favorites in a lightly trodden direction.
 You won't regret it.

 Start at Bond Street Station and find the hidden entrance to St. Christopher's Place for a Turkish breakfast